-The optional standby power indicator (located between the IDE connectors and power connector) provides an indication that power is still present to the DIMMs and PCI bus connectors, even when the computer appears to be off.
+The standby power indicator (located between the DIMM sockets and the power connector) provides an indication that power is still present to the DIMMs and PCI bus connectors, even when the computer appears to be off.
 Figure 5 shows the location of the standby power LED.